 - Alternating between the dry ingredients mixture and the coconut cream, add 1/3 of the dry ingredients.
 Once nearly combined, add 1/2 of the coconut cream.
 Continue to alternate until all ingredients are nearly combined.
 Use a rubber spatula to mix the last bits of flour by hand to avoid over working.1/2 cup unsweetened coconut cream

 - Separate 1/3 of the cake batter into a separate bowl and mix in blackberry jam.
 In remaining 2/3 of the batter, stir through the shredded coconut.100 g blackberry jam, 30 g shredded unsweetened coconut

 - Spread 1/3 of the coconut batter into the prepared loaf pan.
 Next, spread the blackberry batter evenly on top.
 Top with the final 1/3 of the coconut batter, spreading into an even layer.
 If desired, swirl the mixture with a knife.

 - Bake for 75-80 minutes, until a toothpick comes out clean from the center.
 Check the color of the top as you are baking, after 30 minutes if the top is browning too much, tent lightly with aluminum foil until the cake is fully baked.

 - Remove from the oven and let sit in pan until just cool enough to handle.
 Transfer to a wire cool to allow to cool completely.

-- Glaze: Once cake is fully cool, whisk together powdered sugar and coconut cream to the desired consistency.
+- Glaze: Once cake is fully cool, whisk together confectioners' sugar and coconut cream to the desired consistency.
 Spread over the top of the cake and immediately sprinkle coconut flakes on top.
 Allow to set before slicing.85 g confectioners' sugar, 2 to 3 tablespoons unsweetened coconut cream, Additional toasted coconut flakes for topping